Shaping Data Centre Leaders of the Future, CNet Training’s CEO Andrew Stevens talks with Mission Critical Power Magazine

 The data centre sector is growing at a rapid pace and changing beyond recognition.
 Keeping up with the demands of a such a dynamic industry requires an elite breed of leaders.
 Data centre managers need to be capable of navigating the challenges of new business and infrastructure models, ensure their teams deliver against challenging objectives, while having the technical skills to embrace technological revolution.
 At the same time, they are tasked with protecting the reputation of their brand, not only through ensuring faultless service, but by meeting tough targets on sustainability.

-To meet these challenges, the industry needs to build a bridge between technical acumen and the emerging demands of business leadership and management, says Andrew Stevens, president and CEO of CNet.
+To meet these challenges, the industry needs to build a bridge between technical acumen and the emerging demands of business leadership and management, says Andrew Stevens, president and CEO of CNet Training.
 New managers and leaders will need to understand the diversity of the industry, how it is changing, and how their data centre fits into their organisation’s eco system.

 “The business outcomes and the reason for the data centre’s existence is key,” Stevens explains.
 “There have been times when organisations have built data centres with huge resilience because someone wanted to build the biggest and the best.